interzoid/streetaddresssimkey-go/README.md

 - an API License key, available at https://www.interzoid.com
 - a street address to generate the similarity key for

-Begin by importing the package:
+Begin by retrieving the package:

+    go get "github.com/interzoid/streetaddresssimkey-go"

+Import the package into your code:

     import "github.com/interzoid/streetaddresssimkey-go"

 Then, provide a street address into the GetSimKey() method: